William Wharton (Royal Navy officer): Awards

 He was made Knight Commander of the Bath on the Queen's Diamond Jubilee.
 He was elected Fellow of the Royal Society in 1886.
 He was also a Fellow of the Royal Geographical and Astronomical Societies.

 Death

 In 1905, the British Association held its meeting in South Africa.
 Wharton, as President of the Geographic Section of the Association, was one of the party who travelled to attend the meeting.
 He died of enteric fever at the age of 62 in David Gill's home in Cape Town.
 Mount Wharton in Antarctica and Wharton Basin in the Indian Ocean are named in his honour.

+Legacy

+The town of Wharton and Wharton Island, both in Western Australia, are named after him.